By Joannie Debrito

 Explain that you’re trying to be cautious and wise, not acting out of fear.
 This situation offers a great opportunity for you to explain that it’s always best to be proactive rather than reactive.
 Your actions now are intended to prevent future problems, not necessarily to cope with current problems.
 If your family has successfully weathered a serious weather event, a flu outbreak, or another unexpected event in the past, remind your children that you were able to do that because you were well prepared.

 Stick to your established routines and schedules as much as possible.
 Change is hard for many children.
 The more you can minimise changes, the better.
-Children tend to feel more secure when they know what is coming in their daily schedules.
+Children tend to feel more secure when they know what is coming into their daily schedules.

 Use This Time for Family Fun